Multiple Myeloma Clinical Trial

 Patients must have received at least 3 different prior treatment regimens for multiple myeloma

-Must have prior exposure to an "IMiD" such as lenolidamide and a proteasome inhibitor
+Must have prior exposure to an immunomodulatory imide drugs ("IMiD") such as lenalidamide and a proteasome inhibitor

 Patients must have measurable MM as defined by at least one of the criteria below.